tlepple/iceberg-intro-workshop/README.md

 ---
 ---

-### The environment is how setup and we can run through some excercises:
+### The environment is now setup and we can run through some excercises:

 ---
 ---